How do I send text messages to clients?

 Click on your phone number to open its properties.

-Copy the Phone Number SID (starts with "PN").
+Copy the Phone Number SID (starts with 'PN').

-Set up webhooks to receive replies
+Set up webhooks to receive Twilio replies

-• Under "A Message Comes In", choose Webhook.
+• Under A Message Comes In, choose Webhook.

 • Set the method to HTTP POST.